EarlKwofie/CommuterSimulator/README.md

-Final Project for CS102: Earl Kwofie, Ryan Cui(TBA)
+Final Project for CS102: Earl Kwofie, Ryan Cui

 //In Progress